 When patients are critically ill, providers often routinely discuss daily updates with family members or healthcare proxies.
 Time spent for these updates is considered part of the pre and post service work of critical care service and does not count toward time spent in actual critical care delivery.

-In the following circumstances, face-to-face discussions with family members or proxies can be counted as critical care time.
+In the following circumstances, face-to-face discussions with family members or proxies (health care representative) can be counted as critical care time.
 Documentation must reflect the patient’s inability to participate when:

-Provider is obtaining a history and the patient is unable or incompetent to participate
+- Provider obtaining history and patient is unable or incompetent to participate

 Note: No other family or proxy discussions, no matter how lengthy, count toward critical care time